Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 ## Creating a simulation with custom rate limits (aka throttling limits)

+IoT Hub enforces some are rate limitations aka throttling limits that are applied in minute ranges, and are intended to prevent abuse.
+Simulation services follows the same limits in order to avoid getting errors from the IoT Hub.
 The following example shows how to override the rate limits for simulation.
-Service controls the outbound requests to IoT Hub in order to avoid getting throttled.
 These can be changed according to the targeted IoT Hub.

 Request:
 ```